erslee/session-manager.nvim/readme.md

-# Telescope Session Manager
+# Session Manager

-A Neovim plugin for session management using **Telescope**.
-Quickly save and load sessions with a clean UI and fuzzy selection.
+A Neovim plugin for session management.
+Quickly save and load sessions with a clean UI.

 ## ✨ Features
 - 📂 **Save sessions** with a custom name (auto-appends `.vim`).
-- 🔍 **Load sessions** using a Telescope picker.
+- 🔍 **Load sessions** choose session to load from a list.
 - ⚡ **Quick keybindings** for seamless workflow.

 ## 📥 Installation